-Additions to these single storey buildings need to be carefully considered (see ligure 1).
+Additions to these single storey buildings need to be carefully considered (see Figure 1).
 Refer to Figures 2 and 3 for examples of intrusive and non-intrusive extensions.

-- To retain and conserve single storey buildings. - To conserve the settings of single storey buildings.
-02 - 03 To ensure that the scale and form of single storey buildings are retained and that alterations and additions do not dominate the building.
+- O1 To retain and conserve single storey buildings. - O2 To conserve the settings of single storey buildings.